 The role of the Audit Committee is to review and assess the adequacy of the Council's internal audit and risk management arrangements.
 This Committee meets quarterly and receives the reports from the Audit and Risk Manager, including their progress reports and Annual Report.
-This committee approves the Internal Audit Plan, ensures the Audit and Risk section is properly resourced and reviews the effectiveness of the Council's risk management arrangements.
+This committee considers and comments upon the Internal Audit Plan, ensures the Audit and Risk section is properly resourced and reviews the effectiveness of the Council's risk management arrangements.